ecamp/ecamp-site/src/data/pages/tos.en.md

 ### Security

-The _eCamp Core Team_ ensures that the application is regularly kept at a sufficiently up-to-date technical level to avoid security vulnerabilities as much as possible.
+The _eCamp Core Team_ works, as far as the voluntary commitment allows, to keep the application regularly on a sufficiently up-to-date technical level to avoid security vulnerabilities.
+Due to the limited time of our volunteers and the large amount of content coming directly from the users, there is no guarantee that _eCamp_ is 100% secure at any given time.

 It is forbidden to store malware in any form on _eCamp_ or to distribute it via _eCamp_.
-Also make sure that linked websites are not compromised, i.e. that no unauthorized intrusion into a computer system is possible, e.g. by malware.
+Users must also ensure that linked websites are not compromised, i.e. that no unauthorized intrusion into a computer system is possible, e.g. through malware.

 If you identify users who do not comply with the Terms of Use or content that contradicts the Terms of Use, you are obliged to report this to the _eCamp Core Team_, for example via [contact form](/en/contact).